 See a Medical Marijuana Doctor Online

-We’re talking of course about the emergence of online evaluation services, ones that allow patients and doctors to connect virtually (either by video or phone call) to conduct a good-faith examination and get approved for medical cannabis, without any face-to-face!
+We’re talking of course about the emergence of online evaluation services, ones that allow patients and doctors to connect virtually (either by video or phone call) to conduct a good-faith examination and get approved for medical cannabis without seeing the doctor in-person!

-Now, there are several online mmj doctor services, but where you’ll find the most value is from NuggMD, a service that started in 2015 and has since helped tens of thousands of patients get their medical marijuana card online and access cannabis delivery from high-quality dispensaries through their marketplace delivery platform, Getnugg.com.
+Now, there are several online mmj doctor services, but you’ll find the most value from NuggMD.
+The service started in 2015 and has since helped tens of thousands of patients get their medical marijuana card online and access cannabis delivery from quality dispensaries through their online marketplace platform, Nugg.

 When stacked up against the competition, NuggMD just can’t be beat.
 Here’s what they offer:

-- On-demand consultations, which means no appointment is necessary
+- On-demand consultations, which means no appointment needed.

-- An instant electronic (PDF) recommendation which can be used immediately to order delivery online through Nugg-partnered cannabis dispensaries.
+- An instant electronic (PDF) recommendation that can be used immediately to order delivery online through Nugg-partnered cannabis dispensaries.

-- You automatically get a $20 credit to order from ANY dispensary on their site; you can literally get your med card and have cannabis delivered to you in the same hour
+- $20 credit to order from ANY Nugg dispensary partner using the blog promo code BLOG20; you can literally get your MMJ card and cannabis delivered in the same hour.

-The Adult Use of Marijuana Act is sure to bring many changes to how the legal cannabis industry looks and works in California.
-From your perspective as a consumer, you still need a medical marijuana card to purchase cannabis until recreational pot shops open to the public, which likely won’t be until beginning 2018.
+The Adult Use of Marijuana Act is sure to bring many changes, and challenges, to how the legal cannabis industry looks and works in California.
+From a consumer perspective, you still need a medical cannabis card to purchase marijuana until recreational pot shops open, which will not happen the first of January ’18.